togetherwe are acommunity

 Wyalkatchem was selected as the first food provision distribution hub in the trial.
 Surrounding towns which tapped into the food relief hub included Beacon, Koordan, Cunderdin and Kalannie.
 Additional support was provided directly to Northam.

 Foodbank WA’s commitment to improving food security includes helping to reduce the negative health impacts of food insecurity by providing nutrition information that helps people better understand their nutritional needs.
-A portion of the funding provided to the food relief organisation through Arc’s Principal Partnership will also be allocated to nutrition education.
+A portion of the funding provided to the food relief organisation through Arc’s Principal Partnership is also be allocated to nutrition education.

 Lifeline WA